ATNF/askapsoft/Code/Doc/user/current/doc/platform/index.rst

 The platform documentation describes the ASKAP Central Processor platform upon which the ASKSPsoft science data processing software executes.
-The platform is hosted by iVEC in the Pawsey Centre in Perth, WA.
+The platform is hosted by the Pawsey Centre for Supercomputing in Perth, WA.

 **Contents:**